holiber/sl-vue-tree/README.md

 <script>

-  // Each tree you want to display needs a Javascript array, containing its nodes (here called "nodes")
+  // Each tree you want to display needs a Javascript array, containing its nodes (here in the variable "nodes")
-  // and a corresponding SlVueTree object (here called "this.$refs.myExampleSlVueTree").
+  // and a corresponding SlVueTree object (here called "myExampleSlVueTree", which you can access in
-  // After you create the tree, do all subsequent manipulations of the tree via the SlVueTree object's methods.
+  // the `methods` as `this.$refs.myExampleSlVueTree`).
+  // You can manipulate the tree by manipulating `nodes` in Javascript, or (if you prefer to reference the target node
+  // by its path, such as `[2,3,10]` for the 11th child of the 4th child of the 3rd item in the root of the tree),
+  // you can use the `updateNode` method.
-  // For example, to update the second node's third child node, to insert a "prizeWinner" property
+  // For example, to to set a "prizeWinner" property
-  // into the "data" property where you can store anything you like, use:
-  //	 this.$refs.myExampleSlVueTree.updateNode([1,2],{data:{prizeWinner:true}})
+  //	 this.$refs.myExampleSlVueTree.updateNode([2,3,10],{data:{prizeWinner:true}})

 var nodes = [
 	// "nodes" is the tree.
 It consists of multiple individual nodes.
-The recommended bare minimum for each node within a tree is the "title" and whether the node "isLeaf" (i.e. has no children), and of course if there are children then include the "children" property too, which is a tree itself (and so on, to whatever depth you need.)
+	// The recommended bare minimum for each node within a tree is the "title" and whether the
+	// node is a leaf ("isLeaf", i.e. has no children).
+If there are children then include the "children" property too,
+	// which is a tree itself (and so on, to whatever depth you need.)

     {title: 'Item1', isLeaf: true},
     {title: 'Item2', isLeaf: true, data: { visible: false }},
     {title: 'Folder1'},